 Learning Chinese Through Film (Kan Dianying, Xue Hanyu)

 Students practice their listening skills and learn modern colloquial Chinese through watching and discussing contemporary Chinese films.
 Contact hours: 28.
-Recommended credit: 2 semester/3 quarter hours.
+Credit: 2 semester/3 quarter hours.

-Academic year students in their second semester may choose contemporary Chinese studies II, directed independent research, or any of the available courses for advanced high language students offered through the Nanjing University Institute for International Students.
+Academic year students in their second semester may choose to take the area studies course, Directed Independent Research, or any of the available courses for advanced high language students offered through the Nanjing University Institute for International Students.
 Near native speakers may also direct enroll in some departments at Nanjing University.
 Those students should confer with the CIEE resident director onsite about available options.

 CIEE supports qualified students who wish to pursue an academically rigorous independent research project while in Nanjing.
 Interested students must submit a research proposal including a clearly defined research topic, an explanation of research plans, a description of preparation in the planned area of study, a list of resources, a tentative outline of a final paper, and a suggested schedule of progress.
 Students complete a total of 135 hours of research and meet regularly with an academic advisor to complete an academically rigorous, ethically sound, and culturally appropriate research project and final paper.
-Approval for participation in directed independent research must be obtained from the resident director and the student’s home institution prior to arrival on the program.
-In Nanjing, students may pursue independent research in international relations, sociology, Chinese history, business, economics, and education.
+Approval for participation in Directed Independent Research must be obtained from the resident director and the student’s home institution prior to arrival on the program.
+In Nanjing, students may pursue independent research in international relations, sociology, Chinese history, business, economics, or education.
 Contact hours: 45.
-Recommended credit: 3 semester / 4.5 quarter hours.
+Credit: 3 semester / 4.5 quarter hours.